-- Describe how the eligible provider's activities will effectively use technology, services and delivery systems, including distance education (in compliance with Iowa's Distance Education Policy), in a manner sufficient to increase the amount and quality of learning, and how such technology, services, and systems lead to improved performance.
-(WIOA Consideration #7) - Describe how the eligible provider will ensure that digital literacy is a core component of instruction for all learners.
-Detail how digital literacy will be incorporated in workplace preparation, how learners might be assessed and competency measured in utilizing resources, using information, working with others, understanding systems, and obtaining skills necessary for successful transition into and completion of postsecondary education or training, or employment.
-Demonstrated evidence of how the eligible provider is addressing the digital divide among learners and ensuring expanded access to technology must be provided. - Describe how the eligible provider will provide instruction through a blended delivery model that integrates face to face delivery with distance learning activities to effectively address learner needs and expand access to services and completion.
-Include opportunities for those with low levels of literacy and those with learning disabilities.
-Detail how the blended delivery model will increase the number of hours of participation for learners beyond the minimum requirement of five hours per week.
+- Describe how the eligible provider's activities will effectively use technology, services and delivery systems, including distance education (in compliance with Iowa's Distance Education Policy), in a manner sufficient to increase the amount and quality of learning for eligible IELCE individuals, and how such technology, services, and systems lead to improved performance.
+(WIOA Consideration #7) - Describe how the eligible provider will support and ensure the integration of technology into class instruction for ELLs, including software, equipment and any other technology to develop digital literacy skills. - Describe how the eligible provider will provide instruction through a blended delivery model that integrates face to face delivery with distance learning activities to effectively address ELL needs and expand access to IELCE services and completion, including opportunities for those with low levels of literacy and those with learning disabilities.